bfncs/bytebus-blog/content/akka-supervision.md

   }
 ```

-When running this updated example, you can see that every time after (re-)starting the children, the stream is starting to count up from `0`.
+When running this updated example, you can see that every time after (re-)starting the children, the stream is starting to count up from zero.